Intero decoking technology

 - Simultaneous cleaning and inspection

-Our Furnace Decoking Service incorporates the latest developments in pigging technology to be able to remove cokes and scale without eroding tubes.
+Our Heater Decoking Service incorporates the latest developments in pigging technology to be able to remove cokes and scale without eroding tubes.
 Intero Integrity Services developed its own resilient and flexible pigs that can navigate pipe systems which have short radius elbows, U-bends, boxes or plug headers, while the high tech studs remove the coke layers.

 Our double pass units are set up to allow the collection and examination of coke samples for accurate composition and structural analysis.
-By regularly examining the amount, size and hardness of your furnace cokes, it is possible to determine their characteristic history.
+By regularly examining the amount, size and hardness of your heater cokes, it is possible to determine their characteristic history.
 This valuable information leads to extended run-lengths, reduced maintenance costs, improved reliability and minimal operational costs.

 Our extensive industry knowledge, combined with our experienced crews and readily available resources at Intero Integrity Services, means we offer the latest in decoking and inspection technology to provide innovative and flexible solutions to optimize furnace performance.